anudaridata/movie-ratings-analysis/queries/data/results/findings.md

 10. 12 Angry Men (1957)|125 ratings|4.34 average rating
 ## Observation for Question 2:
 1. Even though Star Wars was the most popular movie it got the least average rating score compared to other 9 movies.
 This suggests many people watched Star Wars, but not everyone liked it
 2. The rest 9 movies in the list show low ratings compared to Top 10 Most-Rated Movies, but average rating is high.
 It seems not every popular movie is appreciated and liked by many people.
 Popularity does not always correlate with perceived quality.
+### Question 3: Which genre has the highest average rating considering only movies with at least 100 ratings?
+**Result of the highest average rating by movie genre considering movies with at least 100 ratings given the count of each movie in that genre:**
+Table 1: Movies with at least 100 ratings genre |	avg_rating |	movie_count
+Film noir	4.17	5
+Documentary	4.09	1
+War	3.88	37
+Drama	3.85	131
+Crime	3.82	29
+Western	3.76	8
+Romance	3.75	67
+Animation	3.71	14
+Mystery	3.7	20
+Scifi	3.68	44
+Adventure	3.66	47
+Musical	3.64	21
+Thriller	3.63	81
+Action	3.62	96
+Childrens	3.61	22
+Comedy	3.59	103
+Horror	3.55	19

+Table 2: Movies with at least 50 ratings genre | avg_rating | movie_count
+Film noir	3.93	13
+War	3.88	37
+Documentary	3.85	5
+Drama	3.85	131
+Crime	3.82	29
+Romance	3.75	67
+Animation	3.71	14
+Mystery	3.7	20
+Western	3.7	12
+Scifi	3.68	44
+Adventure	3.66	47
+Musical	3.64	21
+Thriller	3.63	81
+Action	3.62	96
+Childrens	3.61	22
+Comedy	3.59	103
+Horror	3.55	19
+Fantasy	3.31	9

+## Observation for Question 3:
+Here, I want to emphasize first two things:
+・movie_count = how many different movies exist in that genre (that have 100 ratings) ・This reflects production volume, nont necessarily viewer popularity ・avg_rating = how well-liked the genre is by viewers ・High rating = more well-liked/appreciated among respondents

+# Based on both tables I observe that:
+Most produced genres: Drama(131), Comedy(103), Action(96) and Thriller(81).
+There genres represent the most common film categories, reflecting their popularity and broad appeal in general film production.
+# Based on Table 1 (100+ ratings threshold):
+1. Higest rated genres: Film noir(4.17), War(3.88), Documentary(4.09), Drama(3.85), Crime(3.82)
+Film noir, Documentary, War have fewer produced movies compared to Drama and Crime, yet maintain higher or equal ratings.
+This could mean that the movies in these genres are exceptionally well-made, or it might be due to sample size effects-fewer movies can result in less stable averages.

+# Based on Table 2 (50+ ratings threshold):
+1. Higest rated genres: Film noir(3.93), War(3.88), Documentary(5)/Drama(131), Crime(29)
+Lowering the threshold reveals sample size effects on ratings.
+For example, Documentary's rating decreased from 4.09 to 3.85 when more movies were included, converging with Drama's rating.
+Western's rating also decreased from the 100+ threshold, demonstrating that smaller samples can inflate averages.